LargePenguin/qPrint/README.md

 Works best for flat carpet and fullblock staircased maparts.
 Staircased carpet is not supported due to some internal nonsense with Baritone.

+# Features

+* 97% automated map printing.
+* Detection and resolution of Baritone getting hung.
+* Auto-restock:
+  * When your account runs out of materials, qPrint will automatically grab what it needs from your chests.
+  * If there's no space in your inventory, qPrint will make use of a user-defined trash chest to create space.
+* Multi-agent avoidance.

 # Quickstart

 ## Installation
+- Install Fabric 1.21.1.
+- Download Meteor Client and put it in your mods folder.

-* Clone the repo and build with your favorite Java IDE.
-* Or download the latest prebuilt jar [here](https://github.com/LargePenguin/qPrint/releases/latest).
+- Clone the repo and build with your favorite Java IDE or download the latest prebuilt jar [here](https://github.com/LargePenguin/qPrint/releases/latest).
+- Place qPrint in your mods folder with Meteor.
+- Profit.

 ## Configuration